Temporal Relaxation of Signal Temporal Logic Specifications for Resilient Control Synthesis: Minimal Temporal Relaxation of STL Specifications

 \begin{corollary} For a given STL specification $\Phi$ with the syntax in \eqref{eq:STL_fragment}, the overall relaxation metric defined according to \eqref{eq:temp_relax_metric} is bounded such that $0\leq\tau(\xs,\Phi,t)\leq1$, $\forall t$. \end{corollary} \begin{proof} This follows directly from the semantics of temporal relaxation metric in \eqref{eq:temp_relax_metric} together with \eqref{eq:tau_F} and \eqref{eq:tau_G}. \end{proof}

 It is worth noting that unlike the standard STL quantifying metrics (e.g., \cite{maler}), we use $\min$ for the disjunction or \textit{finally} (in \eqref{eq:temp_relax_metric_b} and \eqref{eq:temp_relax_metric_d}), and $\max$ for the \textit{globally} (in \eqref{eq:temp_relax_metric_c}).
 This is because the lower temporal relaxation metric implies the closer satisfaction to the original specification.
+Moreover, the averaging in \eqref{eq:temp_relax_metric_a} enables us to measure collective performance that is not dominated by critical values.

 \begin{prop} For a given STL specification $\Phi$ with the syntax in \eqref{eq:STL_fragment}, the temporal relaxation metric defined according to \eqref{eq:temp_relax_metric} is sound in the sense that $\tau(\xs,\Phi,t)\!=\!0\!\Longrightarrow\!(\xs,t)\!\models\!\Phi$\footnote{The reverse $\tau(\xs,\Phi,t)=0\Longleftarrow(\xs,t)\models\Phi$ may not always be true as the satisfaction over the original time intervals implies satisfaction over arbitrarily relaxed time intervals as well with nonzero relaxation parameters according to \eqref{eq:tau_F} and \eqref{eq:tau_G}. }. \end{prop} \begin{proof} By recursive definition in \eqref{eq:temp_relax_metric} together with \eqref{eq:tau_F} and \eqref{eq:tau_G}, no temporal relaxation, i.e., $\tau(\xs,\Phi,t)\!=\!0$, implies that all subtasks in $\Phi$ expressed according to the syntax in \eqref{eq:STL_fragment} have either $\tau(\xs,F_{[a,b]}\varphi,t')\!=\!0$ or $\tau(\xs,G_{[a,b]}\varphi,t')\!=\!0$ with $t'\geq t$.
 Meaning, for all relaxation parameters in $\Phi$, we have $\tau_{\underline{F}}\!=\!\tau_{\overline{F}}\!=\!\tau_{\underline{G}}\!=\!\tau_{\overline{G}}=0$ as per \eqref{eq:tau_F} and \eqref{eq:tau_G} which, by definition, yields satisfaction within the original interval $[a,b]$ for all subtasks.
 Hence, it follows by construction that the overall specification is satisfied on time, $(\xs,t)\!\models\!\Phi$. \end{proof} Proposition \ref{prop_2} along with Corollary \ref{corollary_1} can be interpreted as follows: in the best case, the given STL specification is satisfied within the original time intervals with $\tau(\xs,\Phi,t)\!=\!0$.
 Therefore, an extra performance such as achieving tasks for longer time than required is not demanded unlike the optimization of other quantifying metrics of STL.
 However, when it is not feasible to achieve $\Phi$, the minimization of $\tau(\xs,\Phi,t)$ leads to the satisfaction of spatial requirements specified in $\Phi$ with a minimal temporal relaxation.
 Furthermore, this minimal relaxation may potentially yield structural changes on the $\Phi$ such as compromising highly demanding subtasks which may jeopardize the success of the others.